Huerte/Gitomation/Inspirational_Quote.md

 ### "If you run you stand a chance of losing, but if you don't run you've already lost." - Barack Obama
 ### "He who knows best knows how little he knows." - Thomas Jefferson
 ### "Every failure brings with it the seed of an equivalent success." - Napoleon Hill
+### "The secret of getting ahead is getting started." - Mark Twain